-Annual Drinking Water Quality Report Nibley City 2019
+Annual Drinking Water Quality Report Nibley City, Utah 2021

 We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water sources have been determined to be from groundwater sources.
-Our water sources 4000 South Main Well, Nelson Well and 640 West Well.
+Our water source has been determined to be from groundwater sources.
+Our water is pumped from 3 underground wells, which draw from a naturally occurring water supply.

 The Drinking Water Source Protection Plan for Nibley City is available for your review.
-It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources have been determined to have a low level of susceptibility from potential contamination.
+It contains information about source protection zones, potential contamination sources, and management strategies to protect our drinking water.
+Our sources are in remote and protected areas and have a low level of susceptibility to potential contamination sources.
 We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.